-The product is suitable for reuse.
+This product is suitable for reuse.
 To recondition the product for a new user, carry out the following actions:

-- Cleaning and disinfection.
-Refer to 9 Maintenance, page 104 - Inspection according to service plan.
-Consult service instructions, available from Invacare. - Adaptation to the user.
-Refer to 5 Setup, page 30.
+- Inspection according to service plan.
+See service manual, available from Invacare. - Cleaning and disinfection.
+Refer to 9 Maintenance, page 111 - Adaptation to the new user.
+Refer to 5 Setup, page 31.